jhpyle/docassemble/_docs/interviews.md

 in a session of the same interview.
 The prior session, if any, is preserved.

-If you add `&reset=1` to the end of an interview URL, this will have the same effect as `&new_session=1`, but if the user had just been in a session with the same interview, that session will be deleted.
+If you add `&reset=1` to the end of an `/interview` URL, this will have the same effect as `&new_session=1`, but if the user had just been in a session with the same interview, that session will be deleted.
 In this cirumstance, adding `&reset=1` is like a "restart" operation.

-If the user is in interview session, and then clicks a link to an interview with a different `i` parameter, this has the same effect as if `&new_session=1` had been added; a fresh interview will always be started.
+If the user is in interview session, and then clicks a link to an interview with a different `i` parameter, this has the same effect as if `&new_session=1` had been added; a fresh interview session will always be started.

 For other session restarting options, see the `'restart'` and `'new_session'` options for the [`url_of()`] and [`command()`]